kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/README.md

 import { OSM } from "ol/source";
 import { useGeographic } from "ol/proj";

+// Styling of OpenLayers components like zoom and pan controls import "ol/ol.css";

 // By calling the "useGeographic" function in OpenLayers, we tell that we want coordinates to be in degrees
 //  instead of meters, which is the default.
-Without this `center: [11, 60]` doesn't work on the view useGeographic();
+Without this `center: [10.6, 59.9]` brings us to "null island" useGeographic();

 // Here we create a Map object.
-Make sure you `import { Map } from "ol"` or otherwise, standard Javascript
+Make sure you `import { Map } from "ol"`.
+Otherwise, the standard Javascript
 //  map data structure will be used const map = new Map({
-  // The map will be centered on 60 degrees latitude and 11 degrees longitude, with a certain zoom level
+  // The map will be centered on a position in longitude (x-coordinate, east) and latitude (y-coordinate, north),
+  //   with a certain zoom level
-  view: new View({ center: [11, 60], zoom: 10 }),
+  view: new View({ center: [10.6, 59.9], zoom: 10 }),
-  // images displayed on the map will be from the Open Street Map (OSM) tile layer
+  // map tile images will be from the Open Street Map (OSM) tile layer
   layers: [new TileLayer({ source: new OSM() })],
 });